NLnetLabs/cascade/doc/manual/source/man/cascade-hsm.rst

 .. option:: <IP_HOST_OR_FQDN>

-      The hostname or IP address of the KMIP server
+      The hostname or IP address of the KMIP server.

 Options for :subcmd:`hsm add`
 -----------------------------